jjCotes/60-percent-ahk/README.md

 <h2 align="center">MediaNav.ahk</h2>
 <p align="justify">
-    This code creates shortcuts for some Multimedia Keyfuntions using a convination of the AppsKey and some others
+    This code creates shortcuts for some Multimedia Keyfuntions using a combination of the AppsKey and some others
 </p>

 | Shortcut        | Line of Code                            | Action        | Status |